 Among the most popular – and rarest – issues in the series are the 5 oz. and 10 oz. high relief proof versions of the year’s Wedge Tail Eagle which carries the same design as the bullion pieces.
 These coins have had exceptionally low mintages, with the 2016 5 oz.
 High Relief Silver Proof and the 2018 10 oz.
 High Relief Silver Proof proving especially popular.
 The 2016 5 oz.
 Proofs have a maximum mintage of 5,000, while the 2018 10 oz. proofs have a maximum mintage of 1,000, meaning that just a handful of collectors can experience the stunning beauty of these pieces.

-A Variety of Designs
+A Variety of Stunning Wedge-Tailed Eagle Designs

 In 2018, the series took a turn with the first ever depiction of a family of eagles.
 The mother eagle features in the foreground, looking down at her eaglet with concern and responsibility.
 These human qualities gave collectors the opportunity to relate to the bird in ways that were not possible with the first two issues.
 Although the stunning beauty of the bird is captured in all three birds, including the male, which is depicted in the distance flying back to his family, this is the first one to portray characteristics such as maternal nature and love.

 If the 2018 edition showed the loving, caring side of Australia’s largest bird of prey, the 2019 edition features just the opposite.
 The wedge-tailed eagle is as deadly as it is beautiful, and John Mercanti captured that with his latest design.
 In what could be the last thing that its victims ever see, the eagle swoops down with its talons outstretched preparing to snatch up its next meal.
 The birds have a wide-ranging diet, and while most of their victims are small animals, they have been known to hunt as teams to kill and consume goats and sheep by making them fall from cliffs and hillsides.
 The birds have even been known to hunt large red kangaroos!
-Offering the first look at the immense power and danger of these remarkable birds, the 2019 issue is sure to be a favorite among collectors for years to come.

-While the latest issue’s reverse will understandably get most of the attention among collectors, its obverse design is also particularly noteworthy.
+While the reverse of the 2019 issue will understandably get most of the attention among collectors, its obverse design is also particularly noteworthy.
 For 21 years, Ian Rank-Broadley’s portrait of Queen Elizabeth II dominated the obverses Australia’s coinage.
 That changes in 2019, though, as Rank-Broadley’s design is replaced with Jody Clark’s.
-Clark works for the British Royal Mint, and his first portrait of Queen Elizabeth II began appearing on British coinage in 2015.The young engraver has also created the designs of the Queen’s Beasts Series.
+Clark works for the The Royal Mint, and his first portrait of Queen Elizabeth II began appearing on British coinage in 2015.The young engraver has also created the designs of the Queen’s Beasts Series.
 Clark’s new Perth Mint design is an adaptation of the design that he created for the Royal Mint.
 Unlike that one, this piece shows the monarch’s shoulders, which are open to the holder.
 Another difference is that this new design features the Royal Diamond Diadem, the same crown that Elizabeth II wore at her coronation, as opposed to the tiara that she wore in Rank-Broadley’s portrait.

 Stunning John Mercanti Designs